defenseunicorns/uds-capability-rook-ceph/docs/developer-guide.md

 If you are set on local development you can follow [this guide](https://rook.io/docs/rook/v1.12/Contributing/development-environment/#minikube) from Rook to spin up a `minikube` cluster, then use the make targets to init and deploy the package.
 These may need modification to fully support local development and PRs are appreciated to identify and fix issues.

+The [dev cluster values file](./values/dev-cluster-values.yaml) is a good starting point to pass into the `rook-ceph-cluster` chart component during development testing.
+It will allow you to deploy this package onto a single node cluster with minimal replicas.

 ## CI Workflows / Cloud Based Testing

 Due to the small size of github runners and challenges with nested virtualization, the CI workflows use a 3 node RKE2 cluster running on AWS that is initialized with terraform.
 You can borrow the example terraform from `.github/test-infra/rke2` to test in a similar way for your own development.
 An example `dev-rke2.tfvars` file is included in this folder with some of the common overrides that are required.